Jim Christian

-James Patrick Christian (born February 6, 1965), known professionally as Jim Christian, is an American college basketball coach who most recently served as the head coach of the Boston College men's basketball team.
-He previously held the same position at Kent State, TCU and Ohio.
+James Patrick Christian (born February 6, 1965) is an American college basketball coach who is the head coach of the Canisius Golden Griffins.
+He previously served as the head coach at Boston College, Kent State, TCU and Ohio.

-On April 25, 2018, Christian signed a two-year contract extension to remain at Boston College through the 2021–22 season.
-He was relieved of his duties on February 15, 2021.

 Playing career

-James Patrick Christian was born in Bethpage, New York.
+Christian was born in Bethpage, New York.
 He was an all-state guard at St. Dominic High School in nearby Oyster Bay while playing under Ralph Willard, who later was the head coach at Western Kentucky, Pittsburgh, and Holy Cross.
 Following his prep career, Christian was recruited by coach Rick Pitino at Boston University where he played two seasons before transferring to the University of Rhode Island.
 Both Willard and Pitino also attended St. Dominic High School.